ArcGIS Pro provides numerous options for sharing your work with others.

 Web tools allow you to share your analysis with others in your organization's portal.
 Data is stored and processing occurs on a server that is federated with your portal, which makes it possible for a number of client applications in the ArcGIS platform to run the analysis, even at the same time.

-Sharing a locator allows users within your organization's portal to use the geocoding service in web applications, ArcGIS Desktop, ArcGIS Online, and other client applications.
+Sharing a locator allows users in your organization's portal to use the geocoding service in web applications, ArcGIS Desktop, ArcGIS Online, and other client applications.

 Share a Statistical Data Collection